sethiele/WP-Google-1/readme.txt

 Yes.
 Feel free to look in the HTML source code to find all css classes or ids to design it the way you like.

 == Changelog ==

+= 1.0.1 =
+* Wordpress had problems to provide the version 1.0 correctly

 = 1.0 =
 This Version is a bigger release with some new coole stuff.
 If you find any Bugs or have cool new stuff you wont in a future release [report it](https://github.com/sethiele/WP-Google-1/issues).